Andrew Cook (author): Biography

+Dr Andrew John Cook was born in December 1959 in Luton, Bedfordshire.
+Not much is known about his early life, although he attended Icknield High School during his adolescence.

 Cook holds a university degree in history and ancient history and was for a time program director of the Hansard Scholars Program, University of London.
-He worked for many years as a foreign affairs and defense specialist with the United Kingdom government.
-He was an aide to George Robertson (former Secretary of State for Defense, later Secretary–General of NATO) and John Spellar (former Minister of State for the Armed Forces).
+He worked for many years as a foreign affairs and defence specialist with the United Kingdom government.
+He was an aide to George Robertson (former Secretary of State for Defence, later Secretary–General of NATO) and John Spellar (former Minister of State for the Armed Forces).
 The contacts he made in government later enabled him, as an author, to navigate and gain access, via the Cabinet Office, to classified intelligence services archives.
-In 2002 he was Headmaster of one of the UK's top preparatory schools in Bedfordshire.
+He also has a PhD in History and attended the University of Wales.
+In 2002, he was Headmaster of one of the UK's top preparatory schools in Bedfordshire, which he closed to establish another by the name of King's House Preparatory School in 2012.
+He also established Moorlands Grammar School, a secondary school, in 2021.
+On 26 February 2026, Cook closed down King's House Moorlands School with 30 minutes notice, leaving staff redundant and students with no school to attend.
+This was documented on the BBC News website, BBC Three Counties Radio and BBC Look East on 27 February, along with being broadcast on ITV News Anglia on 28 February.

 Cook spent the years 1994 to 2004 researching the life of Sidney Reilly, the notorious spy.
 He interviewed the descendants of people who featured in Reilly's story and scrutinized over 2,000 closed or unpublished documents in 14 different countries.
 He was only the fifth historian to be given special permission under the 1992 “Waldegrave Initiative” by the Cabinet Office to examine closed MI5 documents that will never be released.

 He was the presenter and historical consultant for Channel 4 documentaries about Prince Albert Victor (based upon his book on "Prince Eddy"), Three Kings at War and Who Killed Rasputin? – all in the BBC Timewatch strand.
 He was historical consultant for the Channel Five Jack The Ripper - Tabloid Myth documentary (2009; in the popular Revealed strand).

 Cook has written articles on espionage history for The Times, The Guardian, The Independent, BBC History Magazine, and History Today.
-He lives in Bedfordshire.
+He lives in Barton-le-Clay, Bedfordshire.

+On 22nd June 2026 he informed his staff, via a letter, at Tots Academy nursery, it would be closing on 23rd June 2026 once again due to Insolvency.
+Parents were emailed the same day advising of the closure, again leaving children with no education.
+Nursery children, reception and year one children all affected.

+Dr Cook's home in Biddenham (not Barton), is for sale.